 By Rob Shaul

-The beginning for MTI’s Range Fitness effort began with a comment from a USAF Combat Controller at the first tactical programming course I taught nearly 8 years ago now.
+The beginning of MTI’s Range Fitness effort began with a comment from a USAF Combat Controller at the first tactical programming course I taught in 2010.

 The programming course only addressed fitness and at its conclusion, this individual stated, “it would be great if you could design programming to improve accurate marksmanship under stress.”